Amy Davies explains the strengths, weaknesses and key differences between these two types of camera: the DSLR (aka

 There’s also an abundance of excellent DSLR models available from the second-hand market as photographers find themselves upgrading to mirrorless.
 DSLR lenses are also generally cheaper too for the same reasons.
 That said, mirrorless has been around for long enough that there’s plenty of second-hand deals to be had there too – it always pays to shop around.

 If you’re a hobbyist on a budget, a DSLR can be an excellent idea for learning the ropes if you don’t want to spend too much money.
 One of the key factors is lens choice, which is far wider for Nikon and Canon DSLRs, and at much lower used prices.
 Check out some of the best Nikon F mount lenses and best Canon EF lenses for a guide to what to buy, though cheaper ‘consumer grade’ lenses will get you started at a much lower cost.

 Older and broader ecosystem of lenses and accessories

 In the early days of mirrorless cameras, the surrounding ecosystems of lenses and accessories was somewhat limited.
 These days, this is far less of an issue as several mirrorless systems have been around for over a decade and now have much more scope with these.
-There are notable exceptions among some new Canon RF APS-C cameras, the Canon EOS R7 and Canon EOS R10, have a limited number of RF-S lenses; currently, we are up to four with the very recent launch of the super-lightweight RF-S 10-18mm F4.5-6.3 IS STM wide zoom.
+There are notable exceptions among some new Canon RF APS-C cameras like the Canon EOS R7, Canon EOS R10 or Canon EOS R50 have a limited number of RF-S lenses; currently, we are up to four with the very recent launch of the super-lightweight RF-S 10-18mm F4.5-6.3 IS STM wide zoom.
 Until the range improves, you can get a much better choice of Canon EF-S DSLR lenses.

 Other line-ups, such as the Fujifilm X series, the Sony Alpha series and the Panasonic / OM System series have a huge selection of lenses for consumers to choose from.